 Click on filters.

-Click on the blue banner for “Reset Filters.”
+Click on the create blue banner for “Reset Filters.”

 If your pins are still hidden, refresh your page.
 If the problem persists, email us at email@example.com with any questions or concerns.